aero530/fpapp/README.md

 See the wiki page, [Module Structure — Two package.json Structure](https://github.com/chentsulin/electron-react-boilerplate/wiki/Module-Structure----Two-package.json-Structure) to understand what is native module, the rationale behind two package.json structure and more.

-For an example app that uses this boilerplate and packages native dependencies, see [erb-sqlite-example](https://github.com/amilajack/erb-sqlite-example).

 ## CSS Modules

 This boilerplate is configured to use [css-modules](https://github.com/css-modules/css-modules) out of the box.